 Mixers can also add carbohydrates and calories.
-Sparkling water is a more healthful option than sweetened soda.
+Sparkling water is a healthier option than sweetened soda.

-An individual may wish to speak to their doctor about how much alcohol is safe for them to consume.
+People may wish to speak with their doctor about how much alcohol is safe for them to consume.

 - heart or kidney disease

-- retinopathy, an eye disease that may lead to blindness
+- retinopathy, which is an eye disease that may lead to blindness

-- poor blood flow, making infection and the risk of amputation more likely in the legs and feet
+- poor blood flow, making infection and the risk of foot or leg amputation more likely

 - peripheral neuropathy, which can cause nerve pain in the arms and legs

-A person who has or is at risk of diabetes, high blood pressure, or both can speak to their doctor about how to quit smoking.
+A person who has diabetes or high blood pressure, or is at risk of either condition, can speak with their doctor about how to quit smoking.

 Treatment with medication

-In addition to lifestyle measures, a doctor may prescribe medications as follows:
+In addition to lifestyle measures, a doctor may prescribe medications to help manage diabetes and hypertension.